 Those who complete the full program of five courses within the current program year will receive a frameable certificate of completion at the final session.
 Those who attend fewer than the five sessions in the current program will forfeit the certificate.There are two registration options:

-(1) Register for the Full Certificate* at $275.
-The full fee must be submitted upon registration; OR
+(1) Register for the Full Certificate* at $275, by submitting the full fee upon registration; OR

 (2) Register for the five independent workshops at the $65/session standard course fee.
 Payment for each session must be submitted at least one week prior to class date.

 *Registration and pre-payment of the full certificate program fee assumes attendance at all five sessions.
 Refunds of unused portions of full certificate discount price will not be granted.